 We often have family pets "walking" their family member to school.
-However, as safety is paramount, we ask that parents please be vigilant with their pet.
+However, as safety is paramount, we ask that parents/guardians please be vigilant with their pet and have them under control at all times.
 Even the gentlest of creatures can become "antsy" when approached by a crowd of excited children and the animal's response cannot be guaranteed.
 If you are walking your child to school with your family pet, please be mindful of proximity to other children when on the school grounds.
-Although we are all drawn to furry friends, as a parent/pet owner you may not be aware of allergies, medical concerns of other children, or the animal's response in that particular instance - so please do not encourage groups of children to pet your dog.
+Although we are all drawn to furry friends, as a parent/guardian/pet owner you may not be aware of allergies, medical concerns of other children, or the animal's response in that particular instance - so please do not encourage groups of children to pet your dog.
 Please ensure to pick-up after your dog.
 Thank you.